Calabree/calabree/README.md

 ## About me:

 <p>I am a junior developer who has a great mind for solving problems of all different calibres.
-Creating solutions such as <a href="https://github.com/Calabree/rtxbot">my RTX stock monitoring bot</a> to helping out friends who need <a href="https://github.com/Calabree/lucia_footwear">a new website for thier company</a>.
+Creating solutions such as <a href="https://github.com/Calabree/rtxbot">my RTX stock monitoring bot</a> to helping out friends who need <a href="https://github.com/Calabree/lucia_footwear">a new website for their company</a>.
 Learning new frameworks and languages is also something I enjoy!
 The challange of learning something new, coupled with the ability of being able to walk away from a project with more knowledge than when I started, creates a level of excitement and enjpyment in what I do.</p>

 <h2>My Specialtizes</h2>